 - bank statements for the account or accounts your employer pays your income into

-If your employer distributes your income into more than one account make sure you have all your statements for these accounts.
-You can access these through your financial provider for up to seven years.
+If your employer pays your income into more than 1 account, make sure you have statements for all these accounts.
+You can get these from your bank or financial provider for up to 7 years.

 Use our Employment Income Confirmation service to confirm or update your employment details online.

-If you have a Centrelink online account linked to a myGov account you can:
+If you have a Centrelink online account you can:

 - sign in to myGov and select Centrelink

-- select Employment Income Confirmation then Employment income from the main menu
+- select Employment Income Confirmation then Employment Income from the MENU, or

-See the online guide for Accessing your Employment Income Confirmation using your Centrelink online account for more information.
+Use our online guide for Accessing your Employment Income Confirmation using your Centrelink online account if you need help.

-Use the URL and confirmation code we provide you in your initial letter and reminder letter to log in to the Employment Income Confirmation, if:
+Use the URL and confirmation code in your letter to log in to the Employment Income Confirmation, if:

-- you do not have a Centrelink online account, or
+- you don’t have a Centrelink online account, or

-- your customer reference number and confirmation code from your letter
+- your Customer Reference Number (CRN) and confirmation code from your letter

-- your current Medicare card, a current Australian driver licence or current Australian passport so we can verify your identity
+- a current Australian driver licence or Australian passport to prove your identity

 - an email address or mobile phone number so we can send you a security code

-See our online guide for Registering and logging in using the URL and Confirmation code for more information.
+Read our online guide for Registering and logging in using the URL and confirmation code for more information.